technovangelist/katacoda-scenarios/k8s1-install/step1.md

 `kubectl create -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/rbac/serviceaccount.yaml"`{{execute}}
 1. The previous two steps are then linked together in the clusterrolebinding which binds the service account to the clusterrole:
 `kubectl create -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/rbac/clusterrolebinding.yaml"`{{execute}}
 1. The next step is to create the manifest for the Datadog agent and apply it to the cluster.
-You can find the manifest in the documentation (link to docs), but one is already in the k8s-yaml-files directory.
+You can find the manifest in <a href="https://docs.datadoghq.com/agent/kubernetes/daemonset_setup/#create-manifest" target="_datadog">the documentation</a>, but one is already in the k8s-yaml-files directory.
 Click on the file to see what’s in there
 If you compare it with the documentation you may notice that the first block that defines the api-key as a secret is not included.
 This step has already been completed as part of the provisioning of the training environment.
 1. Apply this manifest using the following command:
 `kubectl apply -f k8s-yaml-files/datadog-agent.yaml`{{execute}}